 UMass Lowell students currently matriculated in the Master of Science program in nursing may apply for admission to the Master’s (MS) to Doctorate of Nursing Practice (DNP) Fast Track Program.
 Requirements include:

-- GPA of 3.5 (must be maintained through MS program)
+- GPA of 3.5 (must be maintained throughout MS program);

-For the latest course information and more please consult the UMass Lowell online Graduate Academic Catalog.
+For the latest course information and more please consult the UMass Lowell Graduate Academic Catalog.

 What happens if I am accepted?

-- Accepted Master’s students can take up to 6 credits of designated graduate-level (500 or higher) courses which can be counted toward both Master’s and DNP degrees.
+- Accepted master’s students can take up to 6 credits of designated graduate-level (5000 or higher) courses which can be counted toward both master’s and DNP degrees.

 - Courses taken must satisfy both DNP and MS degree requirements.
 Course options: Social, Cultural and Policy Issues in Health Care (this required MS course would fulfill the DNP program elective requirement).